 You can get Netflix for free on eligible plans from T-Mobile, which include Magenta and T-Mobile One Plus.
 Terms and conditions apply, though, with one of them being that you’ll need two or more lines on your account to get Netflix for free.
 Verizon had a similar offer for Fios customers, but it looks like that has already expired.
 As always, there’s a chance it will come back in the near future.

-We’ve seen similar offers from carriers outside the U.S. as well.
-In the U.K., O2 offered Netflix to its subscribers in the past, as did Vodafone.
-Airtel is currently trying to lure customers by offering them Netflix for free, along with Amazon’s Prime Video.
+We’ve seen similar offers from carriers outside the US as well.
+In the UK, O2 offered free Netflix to its subscribers in the past, as did Vodafone.
+Airtel did the same thing in India.

 Deals like these change quickly, so we might see more of them somewhere down the line.
 We’ll be sure to update this post when that happens.
 And if we’ve missed any major ones, please do let us know in the comments.